benmarwick/rrtools/README.md

   - if you are connected to the internet, this initializes a local git repository (`use_git()`), then `use_github()` connects to [GitHub](https://github.com), and creates a remote repository
-  - if you are not connected to the internet, use `usegthis::use_git()` to initialise a local git repository for your project, and save the `use_github` step for when you are online.
+  - if you are not connected to the internet, use `use_git()` to initialise a local git repository for your project, and save the `use_github` step for when you are online.
 Reopen your project in RStudio to see the git buttons on the toolbar.
   - we need to: